ford-at-home/feel-forward/README.md

 pytest
 ```

-## Deployment Notes
+## Deployment
 Set the environment variable `OPENAI_API_KEY` to enable LLM features.
-The code is ready to be containerized and deployed on AWS using your preferred approach (e.g., ECS, Lambda, or EC2).
+See [DEPLOY.md](DEPLOY.md) for a detailed guide to deploying the backend API and agent stack on AWS.
+The basic steps are:

+1. Build the Docker image.
+2. Create an ECR repository.
+3. Push the image to ECR.
+4. Register an ECS task definition.
+5. Create the ECS cluster and service.

 ## Infrastructure